simonbogh/eligibility_pump/README.md

 # AI pump

 The objective is that the ai from python select the actions in order to meet a reference temperature set in the python code.
 The actions are up in temperature, down in temperature and the third is do nothing.
+The temperature set by python cannot go higher than 40 or lower than 15.
+The model have no dynamics from a house and is therefore only a test simulation to see if you algorithm can hit a sudden reference temperature which in this case is 27.

 # The following libraries are needed to run
 * tensorflow or keras